-Computers, however, are used for a wide variety of applications, each of which has a unique set of design considerations.
-Although computers in general share a core set of technologies, the implementation and use of these technologies varies with the chosen application.
+• Computers share a core set of technologies, the implementation and use of these technologies varies with the chosen application.

-In general, there are three classes of applications to consider: desktop computers, servers, and embedded computers.
+• In general, there are three classes of applications to consider: desktop computers, servers, and embedded computers.

 CLASSES OF COMPUTERS

 - Desktop Computers (or Personal Computers)

 - Emphasize good performance for a single user at relatively low cost.

 - Mostly execute third-party software.

 - Servers

 - Emphasize great performance for a few complex applications.

 - Or emphasize reliable performance for many users at once.

 - Greater computing, storage, or network capacity than personal computers.

 - Embedded Computers

 - Largest class and most diverse.

 - Usually specifically manufactured to run a single application reliably.

 - Stringent limitations on cost and power.